praveen-sivakumar/PhonePe_Pulse_Data_Visualization_And_Exploration/README.md

 * ### DashBoard.py

      In this file, we write the code for streamlit application (UI) and the features like charts, dataframes, geo-visualization and also for the data retrieval.

+* ### states_india.geojson

+     This geojson file is required for geo-visualization using choropleth from the plotly-express library.